7utkarsh7/Image-To-Speech/README.md

 # React OCR Image to Speech

-A basic React OCR project that converts Image to Speech using Tesseracr.js and Web Speech API.
+A basic React OCR project that converts Image to Speech.